sajid8222/Devops_Journey/Day-1 | Fundamentals of DevOps/README.md

 # Day 1: Fundamentals of DevOps

 ## Overview
-On the first day of learning, we covered the fundamentals of DevOps, focusing on the evolution from traditional software development and deployment processes to a more automated and efficient DevOps approach.
+On the first day of learning, I covered the fundamentals of DevOps, focusing on the evolution from traditional software development and deployment processes to a more automated and efficient DevOps approach.

 ## Key Points